 We only obtain information from third parties if this is permitted by law.
 We may also use legal public sources to obtain information about you, for example, to verify your identity.

-to us, will only be obtained from reputable third-party companies that operate in accordance with the General Data Protection Regulation (GDPR).
-You will already have submitted your personal data to these companies and specifically given permission to allow them to pass this information to other companies that provide similar or complementary products and services to those we offer.
+This information (including your name, address, email address, date of birth, etc.), as relevant to us, will only be obtained from reputable third-party companies that operate in accordance with the General Data Protection Regulation (GDPR).
+If you have not specifically given permission to allow the third party to pass this information to us, then we will have undertaken a legitimate interests assessment to determine that we can use this information.

 How we use your personal data

 We use your personal data to manage and administer your dental plan as a processor for the organisation/individual providing your plan.
 We also act as controller and processor in regard to the processing of your Direct Debit instructions and, for plans which include access to the Scheme, managing and administering requests for assistance made to the Scheme.

 The provision of this personal data is essential for us to be able to collect payments for your dental plan and to administer your plan, including verifying your identity when you contact us to discuss your plan.
 This means that the legal basis of our holding your personal data is for the performance of a contract.

 We undertake at all times to protect your personal data, including any health and financial details, in a manner which is consistent with the requirements of the General Data Protection Regulation (GDPR) concerning data protection and, if applicable to your plan, your dental practitioner’s duty of professional confidence.
 We will also take appropriate security measures to protect your personal data in storage.